drakkr/QSOS/Docs/en/Maintainer/qsos-maintainer-guide_en.md

 * Tanslate the LaTeX template (here _qsos-template_en.latex_): you probably only need to translate line 42.

-* Adapt the _Makefile_  file to reference your translated files, you probably only need to translate the _LANG_ and _TITLE_ parameters.
+* Adapt the _Makefile_  file to reference your translated files, you probably only need to modify the _LANG_ and _TITLE_ parameters.

-You should now be able to export your traslanted version of the method in PDF and Gitit formats with `make`.
+You should now be able to export your translated version of the method in PDF and Gitit formats with `make`.

 ## Translation of other QSOS documents

-Proceed as explained above for the Method to translate the other QSOS documents, for instance:
+Proceed as explained above for the Method to translate other QSOS documents, for instance:

 * QSOS Tutorial: in _Docs/_en_/Tutorial_ folder.